 There are currently 32,844 Lower Super Output Areas (LSOAs) in England which are divided into separate ranks.
 Rank 1 being the most deprived and Rank 10 the least deprived.
-Within Cleveland 41% of the LSOAs are within ranks 1 and 2 when compared nationally.
-More than half the population of Cleveland (57%) live in the worst 4 ranks with 41% of the population living within ranks 1 and 2.
-Over a third of our dwellings are social housing with almost two thirds of households in council tax bands A or B compared to less than half nationally and all four districts have a higher proportion of children living in low income families than the average for England and Wales.
+32% of all LSOAs in Cleveland are within the top 10% most deprived in the UK.
+32% of the Cleveland population live in LSOAs that are in the top 10% of most deprived areas nationally for income deprivation.
+All four districts have a higher proportion of children living in low income families than the average for England and Wales.

-The crime rate in the Cleveland Police area is 147 per 1,000 households compared to the national average of 93: Cleveland has recorded the highest rates of crime.
+The crime rate in the Cleveland Police area is 124.6 per 1,000 households compared to the national average of 86.8.
+Cleveland has recorded the highest rates of crime.
 There are high levels of antisocial behaviour and deliberate fires, with Cleveland suffering from the highest arson rates in the country.
 This is reflected in attacks that our firefighters have been subjected to whilst responding to operational incidents.
-Over the five years up to 2022/23 the Brigade's personnel suffered nearly three times the national average of rate of attacks per 1000 operational firefighters.
-In 2022/23 the rates were 34 nationally compared to 97 for CFB.
+The Brigade's personnel suffer nearly twice national average rate of attacks per 1000 operational firefighters.
+In 2023/24 the rates were 31.43 nationally compared to 63.37 for Brigade.